legumeinfo/datastore-specifications/Genus/species/expression/workflow_guide.md

 - The working directory should be where the .bam alignments are.

 - The .bw files from the sample replicate groups are merged (Column 9 of the samples.tsv).
 These groups are determined by the curator and do not necessarily reflect the divisions of the experiment.
 For example, bigwigs might include all samples of the same tissue, but different time points.

+- The chromosome sizes file consists of the first two columns of the .fai